 As leaders of four of the nation’s largest nonprofit financial institutions dedicated to improving economic opportunity in local communities, we write to urge your support for the preservation of the New Markets Tax Credit (NMTC) during upcoming negotiations on tax reform legislation.

-Arlington, VA and New York, NY (November 1, 2017) — Capital Impact Partners and Annaly Capital Management, Inc. (NYSE: NLY) (“Annaly”) today jointly announced the launch of a new $25 million joint venture dedicated to supporting community development in underserved cities across the country.
+November 1, 2017 (Arlington, VA & New York, NY) — Capital Impact Partners and Annaly Capital Management, Inc. (NYSE: NLY) (“Annaly”) today jointly announced the launch of a new $25 million joint venture dedicated to supporting community development in underserved cities across the country.
 An innovative structure in the mortgage REIT sector, the collaboration provides direct financing for socially responsible projects in low-income communities while simultaneously enabling Capital Impact’s ability to further expand its work nationally.

 October 19, 2017 (Detroit) – Today, Capital Impact Partners — with support from JPMorgan Chase & Co. — announced a new $5 million program committed to help more real estate developers participate in Detroit’s continued economic recovery by providing them with critical training opportunities and access to capital.
 The program will help 15-20 new local developers help their businesses grow.